ExpediaGroup/housekeeping/README.md

     password: Ch4ll3ng3
 ```

+Notes:

-Note: To use MySQL and similar database systems, the schema specified in the configuration needs to exist, as the value for `housekeeping.data-source.url` needs to be a valid URI.
+* To use MySQL and similar database systems, the schema specified in the configuration needs to exist, as the value for `housekeeping.data-source.url` needs to be a valid URI.
+* Because Housekeeping is built in Java 7, it would be safe to use the latest MariaDB jar for Java 7 support, `mariadb-java-client-1.8.0.jar`.

 Houseekeping can also be set up to use the default database engine (H2) and schema: